 Amidst this exhibition, the exclusionary artifice of what we so often label “harmony” breaks down.
 We begin to feel a heightened sense of our own relationship to a much larger, unknowable architecture.
 It is something like a temple without any institutional underpinnings.
 It is a place that facilitates our engagement in the parts of personhood that cannot be contained by walls––feeling, thinking, being.

-David Hendren was born in Arkansas and lives and works in Los Angeles, CA. Influenced by constructivist formalism, Bauhaus stage design, and post-modern architecture––especially where form is used to disrupt the rationality of built space––he creates large scale sculptures and installations using materials including wood, metal, fabric, light and sound to explore altered states of being.
+David Hendren lives and works in Los Angeles, CA. Influenced by constructivist formalism, Bauhaus stage design, and post-modern architecture––especially where form is used to disrupt the rationality of built space––he creates large scale sculptures and installations using materials including wood, metal, fabric, light, and sound to explore altered states of being.
 Though abstract, Hendren’s latest sculptures recall classical representations of victory and defeat.
-Some figures pose triumphantly holding in their hand the severed head of the opponent; others seem in the midst of a despondent retreat.
+Some figures pose triumphantly holding in their hand the severed head of the opponent, while others seem in the midst of a despondent retreat.
 Hendren primarily used a chainsaw to create these latest sculptures, imbuing all of them with a literal distress as well as a felt emotional anxiety.

 Hendren received his BFA from The School of the Art Institute of Chicago, and his MFA from Cranbrook Academy of Art.
-He has had solo shows at Five Car Garage, LA, Anat Ebgi, LA and Kim Light/Light Box, LA, amongst others.
+He has had solo shows at Five Car Garage, Los Angeles; Anat Ebgi, Los Angeles; and Kim Light/Light Box, Los Angeles, amongst others.
 His works are included in collections such as the North Carolina Museum of Art and The Cranbrook Art Museum, and have been written about in publications such as The Los Angeles Times, Flash Art and Dossier Journal.

 Korkiakoski received his MA from the University of Art and Design Helsinki, and his MFA from the Finnish Academy of Fine Arts, Helsinki.
-He has exhibited widely across Finland and internationally, including solo shows with Peter Makebish Gallery (NYC), Makasiini Contemporary (FI), TM Gallery (FI), and Artag Gallery (FI).
+He has exhibited widely across Finland and internationally, including solo shows with Peter Makebish Gallery, New York City; Makasiini Contemporary, Helsinki, Finland; tm Gallery, Helsinki, Finland; and ARTag Gallery, Helsinki, Finland.
 His work resides in numerous public collections such as the Wäinö Aaltonen Museum of Art, Sara Hildén Art Museum, Salo Art Museum, Kunsti Museum of Modern Art, and Kuopio Art Museum.